vignettes/visStatistics.Rmd

 .

-HairEyeColorDataFrame <- counts_to_cases(as.data.frame(HairEyeColor))
+HairEyeColourDataFrame <- counts_to_cases(as.data.frame(HairEyeColor))

-hair_eye_color_df <- counts_to_cases(as.data.frame(HairEyeColor))
+hair_eye_colour_df <- counts_to_cases(as.data.frame(HairEyeColor))

-participants with either black or brown hair and either brown or blue
+In the following example, we restrict the data to participants with either black or brown hair and either brown or blue eyes, resulting in a 2-by-2 contingency table.

 hair_black_brown_eyes_brown_blue <- HairEyeColor[1:2, 1:2, ]